-Whether it's your friend going vegan, or someone who lives on nothing but beans on toast, diet is always a great topic for debate and even gossip.
+Whether it's your friend going vegan, or someone who lives on nothing but beans on toast, diet is always a great topic for debate.

 What makes one diet superior or inferior often comes down how you perceive food, which is based on your own understanding and limited knowledge, so when I started learning about the #RawFoodMovement for pets, particularly cats and dogs, I had to dig in and find out more.